-The Subcommittee has also reached out to neighborhood associations directly with a short survey.
-The goal of the survey is to understand the types of cooperative activities neighborhood associations have with MPD and to learn more about existing neighborhood watch programs, as well as perceptions of public safety.
+The President's Work Group has also reached out to neighborhood associations directly with a short survey.
+The goal of the survey was to better understand the types of cooperative activities neighborhood associations have with MPD and to learn more about existing neighborhood watch programs, as well as perceptions of public safety.
 Over 26 neighborhood associations responded.
 The most frequent public safety concerns cited were pedestrian safety and traffic/speeding issues, as well as petty theft from autos/garages at night.
 Other public safety concerns cited by more than one neighborhood included gun violence, vagrancy, home burglaries, vandalism, and drug violence/activity.
 Many neighborhood associations noted that they have frequent positive interactions with MPD, though few have certified neighborhood watch programs.